-The information contained in this document is based on Student Housing Services' "2022-2023 Residence Agreement."
-These policies and services must be strictly adhered to as they apply to academic year students and to summer conferees.
+The information contained in this document is based on Student Housing Services' "2023-2024 Residence Agreement."
+These policies and services must be strictly adhered to as they apply to academic year students, summer conferees, and summer non-student residents.

 STUDENT HOUSING